jpacg/awesome-stars/README.md

 ## Swift

+- [kean/Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms
+- [kean/PulsePro](https://github.com/kean/PulsePro) - A macOS app for viewing logs from Pulse
+- [fatbobman/SwiftUIOverlayContainer](https://github.com/fatbobman/SwiftUIOverlayContainer) - SwiftUI Overlay Container is a view container component for SwiftUI.
+It is a customizable, efficient and convenient view manager.
+With just a simple configuration, SwiftUI Overlay Container can do the basic work of view organization, queue handling, transitions, animations, interactions, display style configuration and so on for you, allowing developers to devote more effort to the implementation of the application view itself.
+- [Lakr233/ActionBee](https://github.com/Lakr233/ActionBee) - A programmable pasteboard action trigger
 - [jasudev/AxisSegmentedView](https://github.com/jasudev/AxisSegmentedView) - A library that allows you to easily create various styles of segmented views.
 Supports iOS, macOS and tvOS.
 - [lexrus/SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease
 - [Vaida12345/waifuExtension](https://github.com/Vaida12345/waifuExtension) - The waifu2x & Other image-enlargers on Mac